Luxembourg

 Bourscheid Castle, Luxembourg

-The Bourscheid Castle is incredibly picturesque 150 meters/500 ft above the meandering river of the Sûre River through a hilly, wooded landscape.
+Bourscheid Castle is incredibly picturesque 150 meters above the meandering course of the Sûre River through a hilly, wooded landscape.
+There is only one way up from the northwest to the large castle ruins, which testifies to a well-chosen position that has been easy to defend.

-The town of Clervaux is idyllically situated in a valley among wooded mountains.
-A visit is like dating back several centuries to the Middle Ages.
+The town of Clervaux lies idyllically in a valley among wooded mountains.
+A visit is like stepping back several centuries to the Middle Ages; you can almost sense the whir of history in the narrow streets.

 Vianden Castle, Luxembourg